International Motors: 2020s

 On January 30, 2020, Traton announced a proposal to acquire all outstanding shares of Navistar.
-In April 2021, the Brazillian competition regulator CADE initiated a review of the pending merger, distributing market surveys to 35 companies.
+In April 2021, the Brazilian competition regulator CADE initiated a review of the pending merger, distributing market surveys to 35 companies.
 The acquisition was completed on July 1, 2021, making Navistar a subsidiary of the Traton Group.
 As part of the merger, Navistar International Corporation was renamed Navistar, Inc.

 On July 15, 2020, Navistar entered into a partnership with TuSimple, a company specializing in autonomous trucking technology, to develop Level-4 autonomous semi-trucks.
 Production was scheduled to begin in 2024.
 While the total investment remained undisclosed, Navistar acquired a minority stake in TuSimple as part of the agreement.

 On September 25, 2024, Navistar announced its rebranding to International Motors, LLC, effective October 1, 2024.
 The company also introduced a new logo and corporate identity as part of the transition.

+In April 2025, citing tariffs and a freight recession, International cut 900 jobs from its Escobedo plant.
+A further 300 corporate employees were laid off in February 2026.
+On March 30th, 2026, the company announced the sale of its Springfield, Ohio facilities to Roshel, a defense manufacturer based in Canada.
+After the expiration of International's production contract with General Motors on September 30th, 2026, Roshel will take over the facility.
+Approximately 1,341 employees will be terminated, and production of the CV model (and the related Chevy Silverado 4500-6500 models) will cease.

 Corporate operations

 International Trucks (1986–present)

 In 1986, after International Harvester transitioned to Navistar International, the Truck and Engine Division (essentially all that remained) continued the use of the International brand name.
 The third-largest Class 8 manufacturer (behind Freightliner and the combined brands of Paccar), International held a 12.6% market share for 2022.

 The current International Truck product range ranges from medium-duty Class 4 to heavy-duty Class 8 payload ranges across a wide variety of applications.